devarogundade/Buidl/README.md

   In this hackathon scope the platfoem only supports free or premium video contents.

 ## Products
- - # Buidl Token
+ - Buidl Token (ERC20)
+ Use case: Payment and Staking.

- - # Buidl Certificate
+ - Buidl Certificate (ERC4973)
+ Use case: Certification.

--  # Buidl NFT
+- Buidl NFT (ERC721)
+ Use case: Rewards and Coupon.

--  # Buidl Video Player
+- Buidl Video Player
+Use case: .bdl file extension video player.

 ## Hackathon Track
   Binance Smart Chain => Social & Entertainment